matcompute/TinyOrchestra/README.md

 - `frontend/`: Industrial Mesh UI for real-time monitoring of node health and global accuracy.

 ## 🛡️ Professional Portfolio
-This project is part of a Senior Applied ML & PhD Research portfolio.
+This project is part of a Senior Applied ML & Research portfolio.
 Local environments and sensitive keys are strictly excluded to maintain production-grade security standards.